NOAA-OWP/RRASSLER/README.md

 ## Credits and references

-Credit to the packages used in the development, testing, and deployment of RRASSLER including but not exclusive of the following packages: *AOI, arrow, cowplot, data.table, dplyr, ggplot2, glue, gmailr, holyhull, httr, leafem, leaflet, leafpop, lubridate, lwgeom, mapview, nhdplusTools, sf, sfheaders, stringi, stringr, tidyr, unglue, units, utils, and rhdf5*.
+Credit to the packages used in the development, testing, and deployment of RRASSLER including but not exclusive of: *AOI, arrow, cowplot, data.table, dplyr, ggplot2, glue, gmailr, httr, leafem, leaflet, leafpop, lubridate, lwgeom, mapview, nhdplusTools, sf, sfheaders, stringi, stringr, tidyr, unglue, units, utils, and rhdf5*.
 We are appreciative of the [FEMA region 6 group and the BLE data](https://webapps.usgs.gov/infrm/estBFE/) they make publicly available.
 Built copying patterns from [RAS2FIM](https://github.com/NOAA-OWP/ras2fim/blob/dev/src/create_shapes_from_hecras.py).